abrostoff2/us-census/README.md

 * Bagging technique seems to be more fitting with our data, but will try both
   * didn't get great results with random forest, as the precision for the minority class (now balanced) was quite low
   * Trying cat boost - fitting for our data because it works especially well for categorical features - gradient boosting (boosting technique)

+## Explaining Models and Feature Importance using Shap and Lime